katapioro/ALICE-Project/README.md

 # ALICE-Project
 ## The aim of the project
-The aim of project was to create some solution for bigger project-ALICE needs.
+The aim of project was to create some solution for bigger project(ALICE)'s needs.
 These needs were cooling and remote turning on/off system.

 ## Resources and tools